Skip to Content

 • Car Insurance Rundown: Bring in a car insurance professional and talk about what factors go into pricing car insurance.
 Things like the age of the driver, the area, past accident claims, type of car, value of car, amount of insurance you want to put on a car, etc.

-• Annual Costs: Go over the annual costs a car owner has to pay, like the annual inspection and car registration (here’s the requirements, broken down by state).
+• Annual Costs: Go over the annual costs a car owner has to pay, like the annual inspection and car registration (here are the requirements, broken down by state).

 And, you guys can work together on building a “Dream Car” wall, where each student creates a page that highlights their work over the week.
 It would have an image of the car they want to purchase, the total cost if they paid in cash, the total car payment each month if not, the total monthly cost to commute to school with it, and the total monthly costs for upkeep.